Chang (instrument): Structure

 The chang is essentially an Iranian harp, but unlike an eastern harp the strings are made of sheep gut and twisted goat hair and sometimes even nylon.
 This characteristic stringing gives the chang a unique sound; it does not have the resonance of metal strings in other folk-harps.

 In medieval Azerbaijan, the chang had 18–24 strings but this varies based on how far the chang dates back.
 In the design of some ancient changs, sheepskin or goatskin was used to amplify the sound making it sound closer to an eastern harp, but its unique sound is desirable and typically preserved.

 The chang is played by plucking the strings with your right hand finger nails or finger picks and using your left hand to apply pressure on the strings to execute glissandos, vibratos, and other embellishments, and occasionally, plucking techniques.
 In modern days the chang is made out of special string or the tail of a horse.

 The past body of the chang typically included goat- or sheep-skin.
 The skins used on the chang also give it a different sound.

 Musicians

 The chang was predominantly played by women during ancient times.
 However, the chang is being revived and is now starting to make its way back into the field of contemporary Persian music.
 There are depictions from as far back as 4000 BCE that show the chang being played, along with other instruments, and a singer.

 Since the playing style of the chang does not share any similarities with other Persian instruments, it is a difficult instrument to pick up, play, and master.
 As a result, the number of chang players is small.

 There are a few modern players of the chang including Mrs. Parvin Ruhi and her two daughters, Zaynab Baqeri Nejad and Masome Baqeri Nejad.

 Today the chang is played in small ensembles, such as religious ceremonies and parties.
-In recent years, the Iranian scholars and instrument makers have been trying to revive the ancient chang back to its former glory.